oracle-livelabs/oci/oci-stack-monitoring-fundamentals/homepages/homepages.md

 2. Review all metrics

 	Stack Monitoring uses **All metrics** to report all dimensions of a metric.
-Let's navigate to tables to view all of the data points.
-Select the **Tables** tab.
-Charts provide a metrics highest utilized metric dimension. **Tables** provide the latest collection value for every dimension of a metric.
+Let's navigate to **All metrics** to view all of the data points.
+Select the **All metrics** tab.
+Key metrics provide either the top 5 or bottom 5 utilized metric dimensions. **All metrics** provide the latest collection value for every dimension of a metric.
 In this example let's review the **Concurrent Processing Component Status**.
 Click the **triangle** to expand the row and display the metrics table.
 Here we see the count all dimensions of the metric Concurrent Processing Component Status.
 The dimensions include: Scheduled, Running, PendingStandBy, PendingNormal, InactiveOnHold, and InactiveNoManager.

 	Select the **Alarms** link in the left menu.